-The beauty of cycling as a sport is its versatility.
-Some of us use it as a form of transport, way of keeping fit, a hobby, or even an excuse to get a break from the family!
+The beauty of cycling as a sport is its versatility, with many of us using it as a form of transport, way of keeping fit, a hobby, or even an excuse to get a break from the family!
 But for some, such as this incredible 10 year old boy, it’s a way of just give something back to those in need.

 also known as, Ride James Ride.
 A proud Frog Bike rider and truly inspiring individual!